 100-year-old U.S. credit rating agency focused on the insurance industry

-Very affordable term life insurance.
+Very affordable.
 For people in their 20s, 30s, and 40s, Brighthouse’s SimplySelect term life product is one of the more affordable options out there, with competitive rates below the industry average.

 Life insurance rates depend on several determining details such as age, gender, where you live, and, of course, your health.
 Do you smoke?
 Does your family have a history of any chronic conditions?
 Do you have any pre-existing medical conditions?
 These details will decide the cost of your premiums.